nextcloud/documentation/admin_manual/configuration_files/external_storage/amazons3.rst

 .. figure:: images/amazons3.png
    :alt:

-Optionally, you can override the hostname, port and region of your S3 server, which is required for non-Amazon servers such as Ceph Object Gateway.
+Optionally, you can override the hostname, and port of your S3 server, which is required for non-Amazon servers such as Ceph Object Gateway.

+**Region** should be an [AWS Region Code](https://docs.aws.amazon.com/general/latest/gr/rande.html#region-names-codes).
+If no region is supplied, a new bucket will be created in the `eu-west-1` region.

 **Enable path style** is usually not required (and is, in fact, incompatible with newer Amazon datacenters), but can be used with non-Amazon servers where